 |

-these descriptions, you also take full responsibility for all consequenses.
-This document is an extract from a considerably longer one (in Finnish), in which I describe more than twenty check character calculation methods and more than fifty applications.
 CodenCoden is a six character identifier given by Chemical Abstracts Service (CAS) to publications.
 There are two main types of identifiers:

 Examples: JPERFA, 53AKAE In some cases only the first five characters of Coden are given.
 Sometimes, in place of Coden, another identifier beginning with 00 and without a check character is used.
 How to calculate the check character: